canjs/canjs/docs/can-guides/experiment/chat/chat.md

 window.location.hash
 ```

-In JSBin's console, you will be able to see the hash change.
+in JSBin's console tab after clicking a new page, you will be able to see the hash change between `!#` and `#!chat`.

 This step sets up a basic routing between different "pages" in an application.
 CanJS's routing is based on the properties in the application view model.
 When
 those properties change, different content is shown.